Clicketyclick/TipsAndTricks/docs/SQLite/handle_newlines/README.md

 Newlines (and other special characters) can be escaped using the `CHAR()` function or using the hex `X'0A'`

+Beaware that if you're operating in a mixed environment you should use the two level replacement.
+This can be used on both Windows and Linux.

 ### Example
 ```sql
 DROP TABLE IF EXISTS temp_config;